-Put down the Cadbury block, here are six unique Australian-made chocolate businesses to check out:
+Put down the Cadbury block, here are six unique Australian-made chocolate businesses to try this Easter:

 A social enterprise, the Mildura Chocolate Company is a community based organisation that is supporting services and opportunities for people with disabilities.
 It is an adjunct to the Christie Centre, a not for profit Disability Support Organisation.

 This successful small business has an amazing team that makes chocolates using regionally sourced ingredients and sells locally from their shop and nationally using their online store.
 The business is focused on producing high quality chocolate products while creating a place of support, employment and career training for adults with a disability or experiencing adversity.

 “We are fortunate to be able to source chocolate from arguably one of Australia’s most sublime chocolate producers, Kennedy & Wilson.
 They produce chocolate at their premises in the Yarra Valley using the best local and imported ingredients to create the most divine chocolate.”

 Mildura Chocolate Company is proud of local producers and partners which include Murray Gourmet Salt, partners in product development and suppliers of their amazing pink salt Australian Premium Dried Fruits, suppliers of locally grown sun muscats, OLAM, suppliers of locally grown almonds, and Go Just Nuts, grower and supplier of the locally grown oranges that they dehydrate for dipping in the signature blend, blood orange chocolate.